 Leptin is a hormone secreted from adipocytes (fat cells) and functions to suppress appetite and increase energy expenditure.
 Leptin is a proinflammatory cytokine.
 In contrast, ghrelin, a protein known to trigger feeling of hunger, increases during periods of fasting and decreases after a meal.
 The discovery of leptin in the 1990s created a furor, because when injected into rodents it caused them to eat less and lose weight.
-As of November 2007, there is no leptin supplement available over the counter.
+As of 2011, there is no leptin supplement available over the counter.

-Role of leptin hormone
+Role of the hormone

 Leptin has a wide range of effects on physiological